 ESF offers a variety of educational programming and campaigns to promote awareness and prevention of dating violence, domestic violence, sexual violence and stalking.
 ESF strictly prohibits the crimes of dating violence, domestic violence, sexual violence and stalking (for definitions of these terms see pages 42-43).
-Below is a list of programs provided to the ESF community in 2019.
+Below is a list of programs provided to the ESF community in 2020.

-Program Topic Frequency Students/Employees Notes

-"It's Complicated" Spring Both Awareness and prevention program on
+Program Topic Frequency Students/Employees Notes "It's Complicated" Understanding, Recognizing and Responding to Stalking Spring Semester Both Awareness and prevention program on stalking.
+Stalking education video Spring Semester Both Tabling event providing information on stalking.
+Tabling event to help students

-Understanding, Semester stalking.

-Recognizing and

-Responding to Stalking